 The summer begins with a week of Art on the Farm Camp June 17-21.
 June 24-28 will debut Young Farmer’s Camp for campers interested in planting, harvesting, preserving and cooking with the 50 different fruits and vegetables grown at Live Earth Farm.
 The first cohort of campers, age 3- 6 will play on the farm July 8-12 for Sprouts Camp.
 One more week of Art on the Farm Camp will run July 15-19.

 The LIT positions at Live Earth Farm camps offer teens an opportunity to develop leadership skills, serve their community, and teach and learn farming, food preparation and ecology alongside their campers.
-Each teen is paired with 5-6 campers with whom they work all week long.
+Each teen is paired with 5-6 campers.
 Their guided responsibilities include enforcing water breaks, taking head counts, and leading community-building activities.
-Before camp teens participate in a training day with LEFDP staff.
+Before camp, teens participate in a training day with LEFDP staff.
 They learn about the developmental stages of the campers they will work with, familiarize themselves with the farm and farm projects, learn group management techniques, and community building games.

 Jessica Ridgeway, Director